jitsi/jitsi-meet/doc/quick-install.md

 ```sh
 sudo /usr/share/jitsi-meet/scripts/install-letsencrypt-cert.sh
 ```

-Note that this script uses the [HTTP-01 challenge type](https://letsencrypt.org/docs/challenge-types/) and thus your instance needs to be accessible from the public internet.
-If you want to use a different challenge type, don't use this script and instead choose ___I want to use my own certificate___ during jitsi-meet installation.
+Note that this script uses the [HTTP-01 challenge type](https://letsencrypt.org/docs/challenge-types/) and thus your instance needs to be accessible from the public internet on both ports 80 and 443.
+If you want to use a different challenge type, don't use this script and instead choose ___I want to use my own certificate___ during `jitsi-meet` installation.

 #### Advanced configuration
 If the installation is on a machine [behind NAT](https://github.com/jitsi/jitsi-meet/blob/master/doc/faq.md) jitsi-videobridge should configure itself automatically on boot.
 If three way call does not work further configuration of jitsi-videobridge is needed in order for it to be accessible from outside.